ef-lab/ethopy_plugins/psychopy/README.md

 <summary><b>Windows</b></summary>

-If you are in Windows, you can install and run EthoPy and PsychoPy either through PowerShell or
+If you are in Windows, you can install and run EthoPy and PsychoPy either through `Ubuntu` or `PowerShell`.

 <details>